Cox wins Paralympic gold in Tokyo

 The 30-year-old, who won cycling and athletics gold at the Rio Games, knew she had to beat the time of 35.830 seconds set by Canadian world champion Kate O'Brien to win Britain's seventh gold of the Games

-But she smashed that with a brilliant 34.812secs - beating the old record by 0.411secs.
+And she smashed that with a brilliant 34.812secs - beating the old record by 0.411secs.

 Earlier, Britain's Jaco van Gass claimed his second medal of the Games with bronze in the C1-3 1000m time trial.